Daily Dose of DIY

 Want to make a one-time use stencil?
 See how to make vinyl stencils with your Cricut be sure to see my post here.

-the cut settings you need to choose, and how to paint with your stencil.
+In this Cricut tutorial, you’ll learn the best materials to use to cut a reusable stencil, the cut settings you need to choose, and how to paint with your stencil.
 Reusable stencils are great for stenciling furniture, floors, and walls.
 It’s the easiest way to stencil a repeating pattern.

 But instead of being limited to stencils that are available for sale, you can make your very own.
 Which means the possibilities are endless!